Histrionic Personality Disorder Symptoms

 Histrionic personality disorder is characterized by a long-standing pattern of attention seeking behavior and extreme emotionality.
-Someone with histrionic personality disorder wants to be the center of attention in any group of people, and feel uncomfortable when they are not.
-While often lively, interesting and sometimes dramatic, they have difficulty when people aren’t focused exclusively on them.
-People with this disorder may be perceived as being shallow, and may engage in sexually seductive or provocating behavior to draw attention to themselves.
+Someone with histrionic personality disorder wants to be the center of attention in any group of people, and they feel uncomfortable when they are not.
+While often lively, interesting, and sometimes dramatic, they have difficulty when people aren’t focused exclusively on them.
+People with this disorder may be perceived as being shallow, and may engage in sexually seductive or provocative behavior to draw attention to themselves.

 Individuals with this disorder often have impaired relationships with same-sex friends because their sexually provocative interpersonal style may seem a threat to their friends’ relationships.
 These individuals may also alienate friends with demands for constant attention.
 They often become depressed and upset when they are not the center of attention.

 People with histrionic personality disorder may crave novelty, stimulation, and excitement and have a tendency to become bored with their usual routine.
 These individuals are often intolerant of, or frustrated by, situations that involve delayed gratification, and their actions are often directed at obtaining immediate satisfaction.
 Although they often initiate a job or project with great enthusiasm, their interest may lag quickly.

 Longer-term relationships may be neglected to make way for the excitement of new relationships.

 A personality disorder is an enduring pattern of inner experience and behavior that deviates from the norm of the individual’s culture.
 The pattern is seen in two or more of the following areas: cognition; affect; interpersonal functioning; or impulse control.
 The enduring pattern is inflexible and pervasive across a broad range of personal and social situations.
 It typically leads to significant distress or impairment in social, work or other areas of functioning.
 The pattern is stable and of long duration, and its onset can be traced back to early adulthood or adolescence.